kaplayjs/kaplay-site/guides/en/1_getting_started/4_game_objects.md

 ## Creating Game Objects

-The first way to create game obejcts is the `make()` function: It assembles a game object from a list of components, but without attaching it to the scene.
+The first way to create game objects is the `make()` function: It assembles a game object from a list of components, but without attaching it to the scene.
 For that, we use the `add()` function.